mulesoft-labs/raml-sublime-plugin/README.md

 After installing the plugin, you will be able to use it by going to View -> Syntax -> RAML.
-Once selected, you will see the RAML label on the bottom right of the screen.
+Once selected, you will see the RAML label on the bottom right corner.

 ##Example